 The subject property is a one-storey yellow brick building built prior to 1966.
 The property has two units, each with a separate address; 167 and 169 Lakeshore Road West.
 169 Lakeshore Road West is occupied by a real-estate office.
-The proposal for the subject property, 167 Lakeshore Road West, is a bakery, Carlo's Bake Shop.
+The adjacent property to the east, 167 Lakeshore Road West, is a bakery, Carlo's Bake Shop.
 Shared parking is provided at the rear of the property for both premises.